You’re invited to partner with the Welcome Blanket Project and knit for refugees and other new families to America

 I first learned about refugees when I heard of wartime atrocities taking place in Syria and in much of the Middle East.
 This was followed by learning of the horrible hardships faced by many in South America who come to the border between Mexico and the United States.

 Later, I learned about Rohingya–people forced to flee the nation of Myanmar for their religious beliefs.
-And most recently, the return of the Taliban to Afghanistan has brought the flight and plight of refugees back to my attention.
+And most recently, the return of the Taliban to Afghanistan, and the invasion of Ukraine, has brought the flight and plight of refugees back to my attention.

 Many of the refugees listed above include people who were threatened with torture or death because they wouldn’t change their religion.
 Or embrace the warped form of religious offered by terrorists.
 Others have been forced to flee because of gang violence.